Blurred photograph of employees in an office

 How can you prepare?

-To prepare for the upcoming rise, employers can review financial forecasting and budgets to accommodate the higher wages.
+To prepare for the upcoming rise, employers should review their financial forecasting and budgets to accommodate the higher wages.
 Employers can also focus on optimising their workforce through training and performance management as well as streamlining operations to reduce costs.

 Is there anything else to note?